State of Palestine Appeal

 UNICEF will continue the roll-out of the shock-responsive child-sensitive social protection programme, aiming at strengthening the national cash transfer programme while reducing households’ vulnerabilities by providing cash transfers to meet basic needs and raising awareness of essential practices.

-With a presence in the West Bank, including East Jerusalem, and in the Gaza Strip, UNICEF will ensure access to affected populations while promoting local-level partnerships and community (including adolescent and youth) participation.
-Preparedness will be embedded throughout the programme, seeking opportunities to enhance the humanitarian and development nexus and risk-informed programming and fulfil UNICEF Core Commitments.
+Preparedness will be embedded throughout the programmes, seeking opportunities to enhance the humanitarian and development nexus, risk-informed programming, and fulfill UNICEF Core Commitments for Children.
 Risk monitoring and management will be prioritized.
-Minimum emergency supplies will be pre-positioned, with contingency agreements with key partners for a timely response.
-UNICEF will continue to lead the WASH Cluster, the Child Protection Area of Responsibility and the nutrition working group, and will co-lead the Education Cluster.
+Minimum emergency supplies will be pre-positioned, with contingency agreements with key partners, including local non-governmental organizations and community-based organizations, for a timely response.

 Programme targets